scjuly19/pure-react/README.md

 # pure-react
-Created this simplest React App without CRA,webpack or anysuch complex tool just to understand React from the very scratch.
+Created this simplest React App without CRA,webpack or any such complex tool just to understand React from the very scratch.